 Main view into the William Paca Garden

-Drawing on the details in the Peale portrait as well as what was revealed in the excavated foundations, researchers and historians gradually reconstructed the bones of the original garden.
-Researchers then consulted Colonial-era garden manuals and plant lists to determine what plants might have grown in the various spaces.
+Using the details in the Peale portrait along with what was revealed in the excavated foundations, researchers and historians gradually reconstructed the bones of the original garden.
+They then consulted Colonial-era garden manuals and plant lists to determine what plants might have grown in the various spaces.

-Today the garden is composed of a series of terraces enclosed by red brick walls characteristic of colonial gardens in the Chesapeake region.
-Four parterres, laid out in precise geometric shapes, make up the middle terrace of the garden.
-The third terrace of the garden slopes down toward a fish-shaped pond and the Wilderness Garden.
-The property’s focal point, the two-story white summerhouse, presides on a small hill at the end of the garden, just like it does in Peale’s painting.
+Today the garden is composed of a series of terraces enclosed by shrubbery and brick walls, a style characteristic of colonial gardens in the Chesapeake region.
+The third terrace slopes down toward a pond and the Wilderness Garden.
+And the property’s focal point, the two-story white summerhouse, presides on a small hill at the end of the garden, just like it does in Peale’s painting.

 The tour begins on the uppermost terrace, which was designed to serve as a platform for entertaining and for viewing the garden.
 It is the first glimpse a visitor has of the garden.